Michael van Gerwen: 2026

+At the 2026 World Championship, Van Gerwen followed victories over Mitsuhiko Tatsunami and William O'Connor with a 4–1 win against Arno Merk to progress to the fourth round.
+He was eliminated by Gary Anderson in a 4–1 defeat, marking Van Gerwen's earliest World Championship exit in a decade.
+He won his 17th World Series title at the Bahrain Darts Masters, defeating Gian van Veen 8–6 in the final.
+He reached the final of the inaugural Saudi Arabia Darts Masters a week later, where he lost 8–5 to Luke Littler.

+At Players Championship 15 in May, Van Gerwen won his first Players Championship title since October 2024 by defeating Dirk van Duijvenbode 8–5 in the final; this came after averaging 122.34 in a semi-final whitewash win over Martin Schindler.
+He earned his sole Premier League nightly win of 2026 on the opening night of the tournament, beating Gian van Veen 6–4 in the final.
+Van Gerwen failed to qualify for the Premier League play-offs for the second year in a row, finishing the league stage in sixth place on 18 points.
+He won his second World Series title of the year at the Nordic Darts Masters, defeating Luke Humphries 8–7 in the final.
+At the World Cup of Darts, he partnered Van Veen for the Netherlands and the pair reached the final, where they were defeated 10–5 by England.
+Following a second-round exit at the World Matchplay, Van Gerwen fell to number seven in the PDC World Rankings, his first time outside of the top four since January 2013.

 Playing style and persona

 Van Gerwen leans forward quite a lot on the oche and throws at a very fast pace and scores extremely heavily meaning he is able to build up momentum over his opponents in a matter of seconds.
 When he does make a mistake he is usually able to confine it to history and refocus on the next leg.
 His playing style is instinctive and natural.
 He is known to hit purple patches during matches, where he can instantly elevate his game to exceptionally high levels.

 He did so in winning the first three PDC major titles of his career, firstly in the 2012 Grand Prix final, where he came back from 1–4 down in sets to triumph 6–4 over Mervyn King, secondly in the 2013 Premier League final he came from 2–5 down to win five successive legs and eventually won 10–8, and thirdly winning seven consecutive legs against Phil Taylor in claiming the 2013 Players Championship Finals title.